-French and Philosophy
+French and Philosophy BA

 A degree in French and Philosophy enables you to develop your understanding of French language, culture, and society, while learning about philosophical issues that have challenged thinkers for centuries.